Agenda 2030

 Goal 15 Life on land

-All forestry operations are certified to recognized sustainability criteria, such as the FSC® and PEFC standards, which promotes the practice of sustainable forestry worldwide.
+All forestry operations are certified to recognised sustainability criteria, and Lessebo Paper holds FSC® Certificate (FSC-C021923) and PEFC Chain of Custody (PEFC/05-33-88), which promotes the practice of sustainable forestry worldwide.
 All forestry operations comply with The Forestry Act which regulates how the forest is managed through an economic, an ecologic and a cultural perspective.
 The ecosystems in our nature are vital, and we have high demands on how the forest is managed.

 Lessebo Paper is supporting the reforestation of the global forests, by using pulp from sustainable sources.
 In less than 100 years, Sweden’s forest assets have doubled, it is growing with 211% since 1920.
 Annual net growth stands at around 120 million forest cubic meters and each year around 90 million forest cubic meters of that growth is harvested.